 As discussed further in Note 14 "Business acquisition", on December 1, 2021, the Company completed the acquisition of Abveris and granted certain equity awards to new employees.
-These equity awards include up to 185,342 restricted shares of the Company's common stock subject and up to 47,946 options which are issuable based on achievement of the 2022 calendar revenue target, which have an aggregate grant date fair value of \$20.1 million.
+These equity awards include up to 231,876 restricted shares of the Company's common stock which are issuable based on achievement of the 2022 calendar revenue target, which have an aggregate grant date fair value of \$20.1 million.
 In addition, all employees must remain employed through the payout date, and certain employees have an additional vesting period of up to two years from the acquisition date.
 The vesting upon achievement of the 2022 calendar revenue target is considered a performance condition, and the effects of that performance condition are not reflected in the grant date fair value of the awards.
-The Company used the stock price as of December 1, 2021 for the fair value of restricted shares, and the Black-Scholes method to calculate the fair value of options as of December 1, 2021 without regard to the vesting condition and will recognize compensation cost for the awards that are expected to vest.
-As of December 31, 2021, the Company determined that 185,342 shares and 47,946 options are expected to vest based on the probability of the performance condition that will be achieved under this equity award program.
+The Company used the stock price as of December 1, 2021 for the fair value of restricted shares.
+As of March 31, 2022, the Company determined that 231,876 shares are expected to vest based on the probability of the performance condition that will be achieved under this equity award program.
 The Company reassesses the probability of the performance condition at each reporting period and adjusts the compensation cost based on the probability assessment.
-The Company recorded approximately \$1.1 million in stock-based compensation expense for the three months ended December 31, 2021 related to these awards.
-The grant date fair value was determined to be \$87.06 per share for restricted shares and the weighted-average grant date fair value of options was \$84.24 per option.
-As of December 31, 2021, the unrecognized compensation costs related to these awards were \$19.1 million.
+The Company recorded approximately \$4.5 million in stock-based compensation expense for the six months ended March 31, 2022 related to these awards.
+The grant date fair value was determined to be \$87.06 per share for restricted shares.
+As of March 31, 2022, the unrecognized compensation costs related to these awards were \$15.7 million.
 The Company expects to recognize those costs over a weighted average period of 1.4 years.